eifinger/smart-home-overview-poc/README.md

 ````

 You can also use the Swagger-UI under http://localhost:8080/swagger-ui.html
+to see the available endpoints to create homes, rooms and thermostats
 ## Testing the application

 All tests are e2e/integration tests which test against [Testcontainers](https://www.testcontainers.org/).